Nicki Minaj: Personal life

-In an interview with Rolling Stone, Minaj revealed that she had an abortion as a teenager, which she had referenced in her songs "Autobiography" and "All Things Go".
-She said that it was the hardest thing she had gone through, and although it "haunted" her she stands by her decision as she "didn't have anything to offer a child" and she is pro-choice.
-In July 2011, her cousin Nicholas Telemaque was murdered near his home in Brooklyn, an incident she referenced in "All Things Go" and "Champion".
-Minaj's father, Robert Maraj, died in February 2021 in a hit-and-run accident in Long Island.
-Charles Polevich, a 70-year-old man, was charged with leaving the scene of incident involving death of a person and tampering with or suppressing physical evidence.
+In a 2014 interview, Minaj stated that she had an abortion as a teenager, which she referenced in her songs "Autobiography" and "All Things Go".
+She said that it was the hardest thing she had gone through, and although it "haunted" her, she stands by her decision as she "didn't have anything to offer a child" and is pro-choice.

-Minaj has been involved in a widely publicized feud with fellow rapper Cardi B since around 2017.
-At a New York Fashion Week after-party in 2018, Cardi B threw one of her high heel shoes in Minaj's direction and attempted to physically attack her; bodyguards intervened, leaving Cardi B with a bump on her forehead.
-She then alleged on Instagram that Minaj had "liked" negative social media comments about her ability to take care of her newborn daughter.
-Minaj denied the allegations on her Queen Radio show, stating that she "would never...speak ill of anyone's child", and expressed embarrassment at the incident.
-She accused Cardi of building "her career off of sympathy and payola", bribing DJs and radios with sex to play her records, and not writing her raps.
-Minaj also called Cardi a "disgusting pig" for allegedly cyberbullying a caller on Minaj's show by attacking her dead child, and posts calling dark-skinned black women "cockroaches".
+Minaj dated her hype man Safaree Samuels from 2003 to 2014.
+She dated rapper Meek Mill from 2015 until January 2017.
+In December 2018, Minaj began dating a childhood friend, Kenneth Petty.
+She announced their marriage in October 2019, hyphenating his last name to hers.
+In July 2020, she announced that she was expecting her first child.
+She gave birth to a son on September 30, 2020, whom she refers to publicly as Papa Bear.

+In 2011, her cousin Nicholas Telemaque was murdered near his home in Brooklyn, an incident she referenced in "All Things Go" and "Champion".
+Her father, Robert Maraj, was killed in a 2021 hit-and-run accident in Long Island.
+Charles Polevich, who was 70 at the time of the crash, pleaded guilty to leaving the scene of incident involving death of a person and tampering with physical evidence.
+He was fined and sentenced to a year in prison.

 In September 2021, Minaj responded to a fan's question about her lack of appearances at public events, stating that she did not want to put her infant at risk due to the COVID-19 pandemic, and that she had tested positive for the virus and had to quarantine from her son.
 She said she was getting the COVID-19 vaccine after she felt she had done enough research, and she would be vaccinated before she went on tour.
 She had also tweeted that her cousin in Trinidad told her that his friend suffered swollen testicles and became impotent after taking the vaccine, a claim that received backlash and was denied by Trinidad and Tobago health minister Terrence Deyalsingh, who stated that there was no evidence of that.
 In May 2022, Olivia Truffaut-Wong of The Cut stated that Minaj had likely gotten vaccinated as the 2022 Met Gala (which Minaj attended) required proof of vaccination and a negative COVID-19 PCR test to attend.